ITSM for high-velocity teams

-To get at the difference between ITIL and ITSM, let’s first start by defining ITSM.
+To understand the difference between ITIL and ITSM, let’s start by defining ITSM.
 ITSM, or IT service management, is how IT teams manage the end-to-end delivery of IT services to customers.
 This includes all the processes and activities to design, create, deliver, and support IT services.
-ITSM is service-centric; its core concept is the belief that IT should be delivered as a service.
+ITSM is service-centric; its core concept is the belief that IT should be provided as a service.

-So while ITSM is a kind of methodology for delivering IT to the business, ITIL is a commonly-used set of practices that outlines how to implement ITSM in a business.
-For those of you familiar with Agile methodologies, the difference between ITSM and ITIL is akin to the one between Agile and Scrum.
+So, while ITSM is a methodology for delivering IT to the business, ITIL is a commonly used set of practices that outlines how to implement ITSM in a company.
+For those familiar with Agile methodologies, the difference between ITSM and ITIL is akin to the one between Agile and Scrum.
 While ITSM (or Agile) is a methodology, ITIL (or Scrum) is a framework for implementing that methodology.

-Obviously, the connection between the two is strong; ITIL was created with ITSM in mind.
-But the distinction between the two can be boiled down to one idea: ITIL is a framework or a set of guidelines to assist in implementing the activities involved in ITSM.
+The connection between the two is strong; ITIL was created with ITSM in mind.
+However, the distinction between the two can be boiled down to one idea: ITIL is a framework or a set of guidelines to assist in implementing the activities involved in ITSM.

 The ITIL framework

-The release of ITIL 4 brought changes to ITIL that place it within the context of emerging technologies and new ways of working like Lean, Agile, and DevOps.
-It guides teams into a holistic, business and customer-value frame of reference.
+The release of ITIL 4 brought changes to ITIL that place it within the context of emerging technologies like Lean, Agile, and DevOps.
+It guides teams into a holistic, business, and customer-value frame of reference.
 With this latest update, ITIL has become more flexible and adaptable.
 This change is evident in the new ITIL 4 framework and guiding principles.

 - ITIL Guiding Principles

 - ITIL Practices